Luca Francesconi: Meeting and collaboration with Luciano Berio

 Luciano didn't talk much about the more 'technical' and delicate aspects of his work as a composer.
 I remember that when he least expected it, I would fire questions at him point-blank, hoping to pick up some tips.
 His replies were like enigmas.
 They had something sacral about them and they required divining rituals to decode them.

-Berio Francesconi studied above all in the field, just like the workshop artisans of old, acting as his assistant from 1981 to 1984.
+With Berio, Francesconi studied above all in the field, just like the workshop artisans of old, acting as his assistant from 1981 to 1984.
 He worked directly on the score of La vera storia and participated in the production as rehearsal pianist and second conductor/substitute maestro.
 In 1984 he collaborated with the composer in the rewriting of Monteverdi's Orfeo.
 He was also present with Berio at Tanglewood where he attended one of his famous summer courses.

 Activities, works, research

 In 1984 three of Francesconi's pieces, including Passacaglia, for large orchestra (1982), were selected for the Gaudeamus International Composers Award in Amsterdam.
 This first important recognition on the international scene created a useful tie with the Dutch music scene and laid the foundation for further commissions.
 Meanwhile, in Italy, thanks to a commission from the Teatro Lirico di Cagliari, Francesconi had the opportunity to seriously put into practice for the first time his idea of a "polyphony of languages": Suite 1984.
 The polyphony that I have in mind hasn't got anything to do with the "postmodern" or collage, the exotic pastiche, the provincial chinoiserie of our grandparents (but also of Stockhausen and certain pop groups).
 Instead, it is a free fusion of ideas in a compact and linguistically very solid body that reveals its profound energies in its inner profundity and not in an exterior heterogeneity.
 Energies that come from the earth, from popular culture, from ancient African and Oriental cultures.